Mahdibenamor/Injectable_mvvm/README.md

   Dio dio(@Named('BaseUrl') String url) => Dio(BaseOptions(baseUrl: url));

   // same thing works for instances that's gotten asynchronous.
-  // all you need to do is wrap your instance with a future and tell fmvvm how
+  // all you need to do is wrap your instance with a future and tell flutter_mvvm how
   // to initialize it
   @preResolve // if you need to pre resolve the value
   Future<SharedPreferences> get prefs => SharedPreferences.getInstance();